 He looked at her, and had to steel himself to keep his affection from showing in his hair.
-Yes, she had prepared long--all twenty years of her life.
-His firstborn child, the girl who had always seemed like piece of himself.
+His firstborn child, the girl who had always seemed like a piece of himself.
 The girl who had always made him proud; the woman who had already earned the love and respect of her people.
-In his minds eye he also saw the queen she could be come, stronger even than he.
+In his mind’s eye he saw the queen she could be come, stronger even than he.
 Someone who could guide them through the dark days ahead.

 But only if she survived that long.

-“I will go prepare myself for the trip,” Vivena said, rising.
+“I will go prepare myself for the trip,” Vivenna said, rising.

 “No,” Dedelin found himself saying.

-Yarda and Vivena both turned, frowning.
+Yarda and Vivenna both turned, frowning.

-“Father,” Vivena said.
+“Father,” Vivenna said.
 “If we break this treaty, it will mean war.
 I am prepared to sacrifice for our people.
 You taught me that.”

 “You will not go,” Dedelin said firmly, turning back toward the window.
-Outside, Siri was laughing with one of the stableboys as he took her horse.
+Outside, Siri was laughing with one of the stable boys as he took her horse.
 He could hear her outburst even from a distance, and could easily see that her hair had turned a flame-colored red.

-He felt his own hair curling in shame, bleeding out its color, turning slightly white.
+He felt his own hair bleeding slightly white with concern.

 Lord God of Colors, forgive me, he thought.
 But I cannot do it.
 I cannot send my firstborn to die.